SigNoz/signoz.io/docs/instrumentation/javascript.md

 :::info

-  If you are on K8s, you should checkout [opentelemetry operators](/docs/tutorial/opentelemetry-operator-usage/#opentelemetry-auto-instrumentation-injection) which enable auto instrumenting Java applications very easily.
+  If you are on K8s, you should checkout [opentelemetry operators](/docs/tutorial/opentelemetry-operator-usage/#opentelemetry-auto-instrumentation-injection) which enable auto instrumenting Javascript applications very easily.

 :::